 Paul Kagame has run Rwanda since his rebel army ended the slaughter of hundreds of thousands of people in 1994.

-To his admirers he is a visionary leader, but to his critics he is a despot who tolerates no opposition.
+To his admirers he is a visionary leader, but to his critics he is an authoritarian despot who tolerates no opposition.

-State TV and radio reach the largest audiences, and state-owned publications predominate in the print sector.
+State TV and radio reach the largest audiences and operate alongside privately-owned outlets.

 Some key dates in the history of Rwanda: